attheapplab/stdouter-go/README.md

 import (
 	"github.com/attheapplab/connector-go"
-	"github.com/attheapplab/logger-go"
+	"github.com/attheapplab/stdouter-go"
 )

 func main() {
 	// Create a new instance of Connector handler. handler := connector.New()

-	// Create your logger middleware instance and place it on any route. logger := logger.New()
+	// Create your stdouter middleware instance and place it on any route. stdouter := stdouter.New()
-	handler.Get("home", logger)
+	handler.Get("home", stdouter)

 	// Start the server.
 	handler.ListenAndServe()